-The financing agreement requires the Company, among other things, to maintain a maximum senior leverage ratio and minimum fixed charge coverage ratio, as defined.
-It also limits payments for cash dividends and stock redemption to \$1.5 million plus an additional amount based on the proceeds from sales of the Company's equity securities.
+The financing agreement requires the Company, among other things, to maintain a maximum senior leverage ratio and minimum fixed charge coverage ratio, as defined, and also limits payments for cash dividends and stock redemptions.
+As of January 31, 2011, the Company was in compliance with these covenants.
 The financing agreement is secured by all of the Company's assets.

-The weighted average interest rate for amounts borrowed under the credit facility was 3.5% and 4.5% for the years ended January 31, 2010 and 2009, respectively.
-The Company was contingently liable under letters of credit in the amount of approximately \$13.6 million and \$8.1 million at January 31, 2010 and 2009, respectively.
+The weighted average interest rate for amounts borrowed under the credit facility was 3.4% and 3.5% for the years ended January 31, 2011 and 2010, respectively.
+The Company was contingently liable under letters of credit in the amount of approximately \$20.1 million and \$13.6 million at January 31, 2011 and 2010, respectively.

-NOTE G - INCOME TAXES
+NOTE F - INCOME TAXES